 Even if you have signed a valid liability waiver that blocks you from suing for accidents and negligence, you can usually still file a personal injury lawsuit against the at-fault parties for intentional harm.
 Under Florida law, you cannot waive your right to sue a party if their intentional misconduct caused your injuries.
 You may also be able to sue other entities and individuals that are not a party to the contract, such as the manufacturer of a negligent product or safety device or another participant or customer that caused your injury.

 Miami Personal Injury Attorney Handling Liability Waiver Cases in Florida

 Liability waivers offer protection to service providers such as businesses, sports clubs, and other entities fearful of liability in common jet ski accidents, boat accidents, and more.
 However, you should keep in mind there are legal avenues injury victims may be able to pursue even after signing a waiver.
 A skilled personal injury lawyer can guide you through the entire claim process if you are unsure of what to do if you were injured at a hotel in Florida.
 If the intentional actions of the at-fault parties caused you head injuries, back injuries, or any other harm, you need immediate legal assistance.
-To learn more about your potential claim in a free, confidential consultation, call The Law Offices of Prosper Shaked today at (305) 690-0244 today.
+To learn more about your potential claim in a free, confidential consultation, call The Law Offices of Prosper Shaked today at (305) 694-2676 today.